-On March 6, 1873, two Norwegian women were strangled on the island.
-One was struck by a hatchet.
+On March 6, 1873, two Norwegian women were murdered by an ax-wielding assailant.
 A third woman was able to escape and hid from the attacker on a part of the island now named after her.
 The only witness to the murders, the third woman, Maren Hontvet, was able to identify a German fisherman as the killer.
 Louis Wagner was tried, convicted, and hanged - but he maintained his innocence throughout the process.

 Wagner was hunted down and found in Boston after fleeing the island.
 Ten thousand angry townspeople were waiting for him at the train station on his way to the Portsmouth Police Station.
 The mob followed Wagner to the station, shouting “Lynch him, kill him!” all the way.
 Despite this, though, there were several who believed Wagner was innocent, even after he escaped from his jail cell and had to be brought back.
 Although Wagner lived in Portsmouth, NH and was initially jailed there, he was tried and convicted in Maine.
 The ax Wagner used still exists and is kept at the Portsmouth Athenaeum.